rhruiz/hid_send/README.md

 ## Setup

-This asumes `gmk` is cloned next to this folder:
+This asumes `qmk` is cloned next to this folder:

 ```
 git clone git@github.com:rhruiz/hid_send.git